MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/installation/web-deploy-issue-visual-studio-2012.md

 # Error while installing Web Deploy 3.0

 Web Deploy is a tool for simplifying migration, management, and deployment of web applications, sites, and servers.
 It is installed along with Visual Studio 2012.
-This article helps you to troubleshoot an error message displayed when you try to install Web Deploy 3.0.
+This article helps you to resolve a warning or an error displayed when you try to install Web Deploy 3.0.

 _Applies to:_&nbsp;Visual Studio 2012

 ## Symptoms

-The "Certificate warning or unable to locate package source" error message is displayed when you try to install Web Deploy 3.0.

-The error might cause either of the following problems:
+You might not be able to install Web Deploy 3.0 sucessfully

 - During the Visual Studio 2012 installation, you may experience an "Unable to locate package source" error that isn't resolved using the **Download packages from the Internet** option.
 - After installation is complete, you see a message that indicates setup has completed but not all features have installed correctly, along with the following error message: